What Are Pan Pastels?

 much softer and creamier, both very positive attributes.

 And the application device?
 Actually there are several kinds.
-The company that
+The company that makes

-pigment when they are wiped 2-3 times across the surface of the pastel pan.
+when they are wiped 2-3 times across the surface of the pastel pan.

 Another kind of application device made by